 Could it be done?

-According to the Channel 4 report, the prime minister wants to know "the risks around the project" - including "WW2 munitions in the Irish Sea".
+According to a Channel 4 report last year, the prime minister wanted to know "the risks around the project" - including "WW2 munitions in the Irish Sea".

 This is nothing new as concerns have long been expressed about the area known as Beaufort's Dyke - a deep submarine trench where it has been estimated more than one million tonnes of weapons have been jettisoned.

-Between logistics and costs, some have dismissed the scheme is unlikely to ever happen.
+Between logistics and costs, some have dismissed the scheme as unlikely to ever happen.

 However, one of the UK's leading architects Prof Alan Dunlop told Channel 4 News there would always be "naysayers".

 "Such a project could be potentially tremendous for the country and show us as a forward looking and thinking country," he said.

-He also told the BBC last year: "We do have incredibly talented architects and engineers in Scotland so I am sure that as a technical challenge it wouldn't be insurmountable."
+He also previously told the BBC: "We do have incredibly talented architects and engineers in Scotland so I am sure that as a technical challenge it wouldn't be insurmountable."